sorek1/p2p2c/monorepo/README.md

 In this case we are going to use `@now/go` to build and deploy the all GoLang files, `@now/node` to build and deploy the all JavasScript files, `@now/php` to build and deploy the all PHP files, `@now/python` to build and deploy the all Python files, and finally `@now/next` to build and deploy the our Next.js application.
 We will also define a name for our project (optional).

-Next we will add a routes key, which will handle routing for our Monorepo poiting the contents from `www` to our webroot `/` and the contents from `api` to `/api`.
+Next, we will add a routes key, which will handle routing for our Monorepo; pointing the contents from `www` to our webroot `/` and the contents from `api` to `/api`.

 ```json
 {